iann838/ayolo/README.md

 Annotating tool for yolov4 datasets, providing fast and easy ways of annotating.

-Wait what, another crazy dev reinventing the wheel ?
-Ohh gosh... whatever.

 ![Screenshot](screenshot.jpg)

+Wait what, reinventing the wheel ?
+Well ... technically yes, but if it has improvements or features that others don't, then why not ?

+If you like the tool, a **star** to this repository would be nice.

 ## Installation